-Visit your bank's site to find out about online banking:
+Find out about online banking:

 Online Services: Using the System

 Everyday finances (paying bills, fund transfers etc), managing your investments, arranging insurance, setting up bank services, managing your credit cards and more should be fairly self-evident once you are in the system.

-If you have difficulties, help with the various features will be available at your bank's web site - see links above.
+If you have difficulties, help with the various features will be available at your bank's website - see links above.

-The user ID is not your bank account number, it's a separate ID only for online banking.
-The access codes are for one-time-only use; each time you access online banking you will use a new access code, so even if somebody had seen an access code you used in the past, it won't help them in the future.
+Online banking services employ a raft of security measures to keep things safe.
+Primarily, as mentioned above you will receive a user ID.
+This is not your bank account number, it's a separate ID only for online banking.
+Access codes are generated by app and are one-time-only use; each time you access online banking you will use a new access code, which even you will not see.